nos81/QIT-python/README.rst

   (purpose, calling syntax, output, approximations used, assumptions made...).
   The docstrings may contain reStructuredText markup for math, citations etc.
   Use the Google docstring style.
-* Add relevant literature references to doc/refs.bib and cite them in the function or module docstring using sphinxcontrib-bibtex syntax.
+* Add relevant literature references to :file:`docs/refs.bib` and cite them in the function or module docstring using ``sphinxcontrib-bibtex`` syntax.
-* Instead of using multiple similar functions, use a single function performing multiple related tasks, see e.g. :func:`qit.state.state.measure`.
+* Instead of using multiple similar functions, use a single function performing multiple related tasks, see e.g. :func:`qit.state.State.measure`.
 * Raise an exception on invalid input.
 * Use variables sparingly, give them descriptive (but short) names.
 * Use brief comments to explain the logic of your code.